Watch this brief video for a great overview of what a chapter is and what the benefits are.

 My club is interested — what do we do next?

-IMBA's chapter development program is supported in large part by a generous grant from the SRAM Cycling Fund.
+IMBA's chapter development program has been supported in part by a grant from the SRAM Cycling Fund.